 The federation works closely with a number of external partners to deliver the best possible education to its pupils and stakeholders.

-Primary Advantage continues to work closely with the Hackney Learning Trust in the fields of CPD, school improvement and system leadership.
+Primary Advantage continues to work closely with the Hackney Education and Schools in the fields of CPD, school improvement and system leadership.

 Find out more about the CPD offered in the Hackney learning Trust.